Should You List References on a Resume?

 Brief description of the relationship

-You don’t have to wait for a potential employer to ask for your references before you begin collecting that information.
-It helps to reach out to previous managers, colleagues, or anyone else who could provide a firm reference and ask if they feel comfortable speaking on your behalf.
+You don’t have to wait for a potential employer to ask for your references before you begin collecting your references’ information.
+It helps to be proactive and reach out to previous managers, colleagues, or anyone else who could provide a strong reference.
+Ask if they feel comfortable speaking on your behalf should the occasion arise.

-When the potential employer asks for your references, you can contact the people on your list and confirm their participation before passing along their contact info.
-This also lets you prepare your references for someone from the company you’re interviewing with to get in touch via a phone call or email.
+When you’re asked to provide your references, it’s good etiquette to reach back out to the people on your list and confirm their participation before passing along their contact info.
+Letting your references know that someone from the company you’re interviewing with might be in touch, helps them know to watch out for a phone call or email.

-You can start by emailing the people you feel would best represent you and asking whether they’d feel comfortable serving as a reference.
-Confirm their contact information is accurate; you don’t want to leave potential employers struggling to reach your references.
-That will not look good.

-If you can, provide a reference about the job you’re interviewing for, what excites you about the position, and the skills you can apply to the work.
-Otherwise, ask your potential reference whether they’d be comfortable serving as a reference in the future.
+If you’re nearing the end of a job search, explain the job you’re interviewing for, what excites you about the position, and the skills you can apply.
+If you’ve had the job interview already, you may be able to share questions you were asked to give the reference an idea of what that employer finds important.

-After you’ve completed a job search, whether you get the offer or not, thank your references for speaking on your behalf.
+After you’ve completed a job search, whether you get the offer or not, it’s always a good idea to thank your references for speaking on your behalf.

-Learn more about creating an eye-catching resume and cover letter with this Guided Project on Coursera.
-You can also explore several professional certificates from various industry leaders, each designed to help you develop or strengthen your skill set and add a notable credential to your resume.
-Earn a Professional Certificate in business, computer science, or marketing.
+Learn more about creating an eye-catching resume and cover letter with this free Guided Project on Coursera.
+Or you can explore several Professional Certificates from various industry leaders, each designed to help you develop or strengthen your skill set and add a notable credential to your resume.
+You can earn a Professional Certificate in business, computer science, or marketing.

 Editorial Team